nlpodyssey/waveny/README.md

   -model path/torch_model.ckpt
 ```

-##### Loading a NAM model, running with Waveny custom implementation
+##### Loading a `.nam` model, running with Waveny custom implementation

 There is yet another way to process an audio file.
 This time, we are going to
-provide a model in NAM "exported" JSON format.
-This is the most common format
+provide a `.nam` data-model file.
+This is NAM "exported" format, most commonly
-used to share NAM models, intended to work with existing NAM audio plugins.
+used to share NAM models, and intended to work with existing NAM audio plugins.

+If you trained your own model as described some sections above, a `.nam`
+checkpoint file is created at the end of each training epoch.

-An amazing source for pre-trained models in this special format is [ToneHunt]
+Furthermore, an amazing source for pre-trained models in this special format
-website.
-Download your desired amp/pedal emulation model, and make sure
+is [ToneHunt] website.
+Download your desired amp/pedal emulation model, and
-it uses WaveNet architecture.
-Then run:
+make sure it uses WaveNet architecture.

+Once you have a `.nam` model file, you can run:

 ```shell
 waveny process-rt \